ddragana/drafts/draft-damjanovic-websockets-nomasking.md

 be interpreted as a new request by the intermediaries and cached according to the hostname chosen by the attacker.
 This leads to cache poisoning.

-If the end-to-end encryption is used the messages would be changed on the wire and intermediaries will be denied access to the unencrypted traffic, but this does not protect against the attack because the attacker has access to TLS keys and can craft WebSocket messages that look like an HTTP request after encryption.
-For the attack to success when encrypted connection is use the following is needed:
+If end-to-end encryption is used the messages would be changed on the wire and intermediaries will be denied access to the unencrypted traffic, but this does not protect against the attack because the attacker has access to TLS keys and can craft WebSocket messages that after encryption look like a cleartext HTTP request.
+For the attack to succeed when an encrypted connection is used the following is needed:

 * the caching proxies described above would cache content from the encrypted